Session 3 - Module A: Advanced Orchestration Patterns¶

 import logging

-These imports provide the foundation for sophisticated workflow orchestration.
+These imports provide the foundation for sophisticated data workflow orchestration.
 The StateGraph

-The state schema for complex parallel workflows requires multiple layers of data organization.
-Let's start with the core workflow tracking:
+The state schema for complex parallel data workflows requires multiple layers of data organization.
+Let's start with the core data processing tracking:

 class AdvancedWorkflowState(TypedDict):